cryptoticket/rn-version-admin/README.md

 Web service where you can upload react native app js bundles for future dynamic bundle updates inside your app.
 App reviews in App Store and Google Play may take a long time so it might be handy to update bundles immediately.
 So this service is a light version of [CodePush](https://microsoft.github.io/code-push/).

 ## Possible workflow
-1. Upload your app js bundle to the service (manually or via any CI tool).
+1. Upload your app bundle(JS file with assets) to the service (manually or via any CI tool).
 2. Add [@cryptoticket/react-native-hot-patching](https://github.com/cryptoticket/react-native-hot-patching) to your react native app.
 This package will:
 	- check via `rn-version-admin` API if there are any new bundles available
 	- download bundle in background